snu-sf/Archmage/CompCert-intptr/README.md

 The additions related to the SSA middle-end are Copyright Univ Rennes, Inria, IRISA. (except for the parts we modified including Copy propagation and Cast propagation)

+Our changes to CompCert and CompCertSSA are Copyright Seoul National University.

 ## Contact
 General discussions on CompCert take place on the [compcert-users@inria.fr](https://sympa.inria.fr/sympa/info/compcert-users)